hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 # Developer Tutorial for creating a {{site.data.conrefs.composer_full}} solution

-*Note:* this tutorial was written against {{site.data.conrefs.composer_full}} v0.8 on Ubuntu Linux running with {{site.data.conrefs.hlf_full}} v1.0 where referenced below and also tested for a Mac environment.
-(The relevant steps for a {{site.data.conrefs.hlf_full}} v0.6 setup are shown in *italics*).
+*Note:* this tutorial was written against the current release of {{site.data.conrefs.composer_full}} on Ubuntu Linux running with {{site.data.conrefs.hlf_full}} v1.0 where referenced below and also tested on a Mac environment.
+(Note: the relevant steps for a {{site.data.conrefs.hlf_full}} v0.6 setup are shown in *italics*).

 This tutorial will walk you through the steps required to build a {{site.data.conrefs.composer_full}} blockchain solution from scratch.
 In the space of a day or probably less, you will be able to go from an idea for a disruptive blockchain innovation, to executing transactions against a real {{site.data.conrefs.hlf_full}} blockchain network, and generating/running a sample Angular 2 based application for Commodity Trading that interacts with a blockchain network.

 ## Install {{site.data.conrefs.composer_full}}

 First, make sure you have installed {{site.data.conrefs.composer_full}}.
 Follow this [Development Environment Install guide](../installing/development-tools.html) - As well as installing Composer, it has instructions to quickly build your {{site.data.conrefs.hlf_full}} blockchain environment (using Docker containers) which we will use later on in this guide.
-It includes the installation of the Yeoman app generator and some pre-requisite Angular 2 packages.
+It includes the installation of the Yeoman application generator and some pre-requisite Angular 2 packages.

 ## Install an Editor (eg. VSCode - and its {{site.data.conrefs.composer_full}} Extension for Syntax Highlighting)